Pilot & Seed Grants

 The Penn Center for AIDS Research (Penn CFAR) Pilot Grant Program

 The Penn Center for AIDS Research (Penn CFAR) invites Pilot Grant applications offered through its Developmental Core.
-Proposals in HIV/AIDS clinical care, pathogenesis, virology, immunology, structural biology, vaccine development, epidemiology, or prevention research are considered relevant to the goals of the CFAR.
-The CFAR is especially interested in proposals that bridge programmatic areas and, in particular, (a) projects that link clinical, basic and behavioral scientists, and (b) investigators outside the HIV/AIDS field turning their focus to relevant projects linked with CFAR HIV/AIDS investigators.
+Proposals in all areas of HIV/AIDS clinical, basic and behavioral research are encouraged.
+The CFAR is especially interested in proposals that bridge programmatic areas and, in particular projects that link clinical, basic and behavioral scientists, and investigators outside the HIV/AIDS field turning their focus to relevant projects linked with CFAR HIV/AIDS investigators.
 Note that per NIH guidelines, Clinical Trials cannot be supported through this funding mechanism.
+Two types of award are available: Mentored Research Scholar Award, and a General Pilot Research Award, further described below.

-- AIDS-associated malignancies (basic to clinical, should involve some HIV-linked aspect of study)
+- AIDS-associated malignancies (basic to clinical, must involve some HIV-linked aspect of study)

 - Inflammation, metabolic complications, and comorbidities of HIV infection